 According to criminologists Mark Berg and Beth Huebner, employment decreases recidivism because having a steady job gives returning citizens a sense of identity while also placing restrictions on their routines, which reduces exposure to situations that may be conducive to criminality.
 Lacayo has seen this cycle in action.

 “With guys who were down for years, it’s like, there’s this excitement that they have a chance,” Lacayo said.
 “And you get out, and the realization is that the opportunities aren’t there, so you go back to the mindset of, ‘Okay, what can I do to hustle to make ends meet?’
 So your mindset isn’t that you just want to go back to doing bad things.
 It’s that you’re trying to survive.”

 Prior to his wrongful conviction, Wilkes owned a tattoo shop, but he was only able to secure a job upon his release from prison because of a personal connection with someone who worked at a commercial cleaning company.
-When his case was finalized and he was able to leave Missoula, he moved to be near family.
+When his case was finalized and he was able to leave Missoula, he moved to Missouri to be near family.
 Again, Wilkes found a job through a personal connection.
 This time, it was his brother who vouched for him.
 But by the time he got to Missouri, the employer denied him the position, citing an issue in the company as the reason.

 “Well, I knew it was bullshit because he probably read into my story a little more,” Wilkes said.
 “It’s beyond difficult not just for the people who are trying to hire someone who is willing to work but the mental health for the guy or gal that’s trying to get a job because they continue to get turned down, turned down, turned down.”